The information in this guide is provided for assistance only.

 With Instant Wins, you will be notified on-screen if you win, and the amount of any prize.

-For Draw-Based Games, we will email you after the draw (and you will be notified when you next sign in to your National Lottery account) if you have won a prize.
+For Draw-Based Games, we will email you after the draw (and, if you bought your entry from your National Lottery account, you will be notified when you next sign in to your National Lottery account) if you have won a prize.

 How long do I have to claim my prize?